-In this post I would like to explain the usage of SPF (Sender Policy Framework), which could be used to prevent spam.
+In this post, I would like to explain the usage of SPF (Sender Policy Framework), which could be used to prevent spam.
 SPF will use the DNS system to tell the receiving mail server, whether the sending server is allowed to send mails for this domain.
 As this is the basic concept, I will explain it in more detail in the first section of this post.
-The last section will explain, how to use SPF in an postfix environment.
+The last section will explain, how to use SPF in a Postfix environment.

 What is SPF

-SPF or Sender Policy Framework, can help to prevent spam, as every domain owner can specify which IP is allowed to send mails for the domain.
-The first step, is to create a DNS TXT record, which will publish a list of IP’s which are allowed to send mails for your domain.
+SPF or Sender Policy Framework can help to prevent spam, as every domain owner can specify which IP is allowed to send emails for the domain.
+The first step is to create a DNS TXT record, which will publish a list of IP’s which are allowed to send emails for your domain.

 This record has to start with the SPF version:

 After the version statement, you will need one or multiple statements.
 Those statements can have one of the following qualifiers:

 - “+” The following host is allowed.
 This is default and assumed if you did not set a qualifier in font of a statement.